 Replacement Cost: ~$1,000 in parts and $2,000+ in labor

-2. S85 Throttle Actuator Issues
+2. BMW S85 Throttle Actuator Issues

 This is another common problem shared with the S65 V8 engine found in the M3.
 The S85 uses 10 throttle bodies controlled on two banks.
 Each bank has a throttle actuator to control the throttle bodies on that bank.
 It’s often the gears inside the actuators that actually wear down and fail over time.
 As such, there are repair kits that offer new gears to fix the issue.
 However, the actuators occasionally fail electrically.
-It’s suspected the worn gears cause constant adjustments and eventually overheats the electrics.
+It’s suspected the worn gears cause constant adjustments that eventually overheat the electrics.

 This post may be a helpful resource for anyone experiencing electrical issues with the throttle actuators.
 It seems some S65/S85 owners have found ways to repair the electrical issues without needing new throttle actuators.
 Although, it may take someone knowledgeable and experienced to successfully go this route.